abdihakim43/chess_game/README.md

 | Name                 | GitHub Handle          |
 | Abdihakim Mahamed    | [@abdihakim43](https://github.com
 abdihakim43)
+| Hamed Sarvari

 ## Declaration

 I, Abdihakim Mahamed, declare that I am the sole author of the content I add to this repository.
-I, Name 2, declare that I am the sole author of the content I add to this repository.
+I, Hamed Sarvari, declare that I am the sole author of the content I add to this repository.

 ---